 Your gut instinct feels goodiStock/geber86

 A parent's instinct should not be ignored, and may even be the best way to make important decisions when it comes to your children.
 No one knows your child the way that you do, and if you feel good about a decision regarding his care, then trust yourself.
 Everyone has heard the stories about parents saving their children based on instinct alone, that simple gut feeling that you get when something just isn't right.
 So if you're feeling good about your child's physician, chances are that you've made a good choice.
 The American Academy of Pediatrics suggests that you consider how you feel during an appointment: rushed and hurried, or as though the doctor is genuinely concerned about your child's health?
 Examine the way you feel about the care you received after a visit as well.
 Do you feel at peace with the decisions made, and like your concerns were considered to be valid?
 Choosing a doctor for your child and yourself can sometimes feel a bit like any other relationship: it either clicks or it doesn't.
 This is not the time to settle.
 If it doesn't feel like there's a connection and understanding about your wishes for your child's care, it might be time to move on.
 Here's more advice on finding a doctor you trust.
+It's important to trust your doctor, but it's also important to trust the brands on the products you use every day.
+Meet the super heroes of the most trusted brands in America.

 You feel comfortable enough to tell her your biggest health worries for your childiStock/fatcamera